-A few friends and I met bright and early at UpCountry Sportfishing in New Hartford, picked up a few supplies and hit the river, which was at a very manageable level; it's lowest flow in several weeks.
-There were trout surface-feeding on winter caddis as we suited up, yet we were set on dredging the bottom with various forms of nymphing.
+A few friends and I met bright and early at UpCountry Sportfishing, picked up a few supplies and hit the river, which was at a very manageable flow; the lowest it had been in weeks.
+There were trout surface-feeding on winter caddis as we suited up, but not enough to pull us away from dredging the bottom with various nymphs.
 It was slow going at first, but each of us eventually settled into brief grooves and pieced together a decent batch of rainbow and brown trout.
-If there was a magic fly that fish were keyed into, we couldn't figure it out.
-However, a variety of patterns produced, including golden stone flies, pheasant tails, and winter caddis and midge larvae.
+If there was a magic fly that fish were keyed into, we couldn't figure it out, yet a variety of patterns produced, including golden stone flies, pheasant tails, winter caddis, and midge larvae.

-Any January outing when winter hats and gloves come off by 10 AM, no hand-warmers are needed, or no ice in forming in guides should be considered a beach day.
-With the stellar weather, the river was loaded with like-minded anglers as expected.
-The crowds turned out to be a positive thing, forcing us to fish some water we usually overlook.
+When winter hats and gloves come off by 10 AM in January and no ice is in forming in our guides that is what I call a beach day.
+With the stellar winter weather, the river was loaded with like-minded anglers.
+We turned the crowds into be a positive thing and forced ourselves to fish water that we often overlook.
 The highlight of my day was plucking a holdover rainbow trout on my first drift from a pool I had never fished before.
-We capped off the beautiful day on the tailgate of a friend's truck sipping microbrews and talking fishing.
+We capped off the beautiful day on the tailgate of a friend's truck sipping beers and talking fishing.

-Unfortunately, the long-term weather forecast doesn't look all that encouraging for anxious ice anglers in the Northeast, but at least we have some great backup options like the Farmington River to keep us at bay while we wait.
+The long-term weather forecast doesn't look all that encouraging for anxious ice anglers in the Northeast, but at least we have some great options like the Farmington River to keep us at bay while waiting.

 Photo credit: Tommy Baranowski